comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 this could be extended to also consider implicit type knowledge via [inferencing](cite:cites rif).
 Furthermore, [query containment techniques](cite:cites sparqlquerycontainment) could be investigated for determining which parts of the query match with index entries, which could also lead to better a combination of type index and LDP-based discovery.
-On the other hand, alternatives to the type index could offer more expressivity, such as [characteristics sets](cite:cites characteristicssets) and [other summarization techniques](cite:cites comparingsummaries).
+On the other hand, alternative structural properties could offer more expressivity, such as [characteristics sets](cite:cites characteristicssets) and [other summarization techniques](cite:cites comparingsummaries).
 For example, the [Shape Trees](cite:cites spec:shapetrees) specification offers a similar index for Solid vaults, but instead makes use of nested [ShEx](cite:cites spec:shex) shape definitions for expressing data locations,